jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Our Levers of Power

 Do me a favor.
 Open up Skype or FaceTime.
 Now check your Instagram feed.
-And, at the same time get Google Maps up and running.
+Then get Google Maps up and running.

-I'm serious, open these apps up.
+I'm serious, open these apps up please.
 Come back when you're done.

-Great.
-Now you can chat with friends, get live TV, and get excellent directions.
-Wherever you go, you'll have these very important levers of power.
-I mean, can you even imagine writing down driving directions on a napkin?
+Within a few seconds you can chat with friends, get live TV, and be told excellent directions.
+Isn't it cool that wherever you go, you'll have these very important levers of power at your disposal.
+I mean, can you imagine writing down driving directions on a napkin?
 What about driving back and forth to Blockbuster everytime you want to watch a movie?

 Of course not.
 This isn't 1990.

 Now get your medical records ready.
 Okay good.
 Next up, collect all your recent health metrics like weight, heart rate, temperature, and sleep cycles from your FitBit or Apple Watch.
-Excellent, now let's evaluate your risk factor to Covid-19 by comparing your statistics to the records of those unlucky people who got sick, especially the ones in your community.
+Excellent, now let's evaluate your risk factor to Covid-19 by comparing your statistics to the records of those unlucky people who got sick; especially the ones who got really sick.

-What is this disease targetting?
-What should we be watching out for?
-Do blood types matter, genetics, diet, lifestyles, continual exposure to the virus?
+What characteristics is this new disease targetting?
+Blood types, genetics, diet, lifestyles?

+ROGAN

 I hope your risk factor is good.
 But, if you're in trouble, what does your nurse or doctor say to do?
 Don't tell me, but I hope it was at least calming to hear specialized medical advice.